js-ts/kserve/docs/samples/storage/uri/README.md

 This `storageUri` option supports single file models, like `sklearn` which is specified by a [joblib](https://joblib.readthedocs.io/en/latest/) file, or artifacts (e.g. `tar` or `zip`) which contain all the necessary dependencies for other model types (e.g. `tensorflow` or `pytorch`).
 Here, we'll show examples from both of the above.

 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
+1. Your ~/.kube/config should point to a cluster with [Kserve installed](https://github.com/kserve/kserve/#install-kserve).
 2. Your cluster's Istio Ingress gateway must be network accessible.
 3. Your cluster's Istio Egress gateway must [allow http / https traffic](https://knative.dev/docs/serving/outbound-network-access/)